 40. Salsa

 Salsa originated in the Caribbean, primarily in Cuba, during the mid-20th century.
 It is a blend of various Afro-Cuban musical styles, including son, mambo, cha-cha-chá, and others.
 Salsa is characterized by its energetic rhythms, infectious melodies, and lively dance movements.
-Over time, it has become popular worldwide, particularly in Latin America and among Latin music enthusiasts globally.
+Over time, it has become popular worldwide, particularly in Latin America and among Latin music globally.

 41. Merengue